metal3d/docker-auto-dnsmasq/README.md

 Now, you can resolve container name without the network domain.
 Eg. a container named "foo", can be contacted with `ping foo`.

-After changes, you need to restart the service:
+After each modification, you'll need to restart the service:

 ```bash
 systemctl restart docker-auto-dns